Barriers to Preventing and Treating Substance Use Disorders in Rural Communities

 - Homelessness and substandard housing: When individuals cannot meet basic needs such as housing, it is difficult for them to focus on treatment for an SUD.

 - Motivation for change.
 Many individuals face difficulties with initiating and maintaining behavior change.
 Individuals may not have the motivation to begin SUD treatment, even when they are referred by a primary care or other healthcare provider.
 Individuals may feel they are unready or refuse to engage in treatment.
 Treatment programs may need to address an individual's readiness to change their behavior.

 Resources to Learn More

 "If Only Someone Had Told Me...":

-Presents the findings from a qualitative study of rural healthcare providers discuss challenges and lessons learned relating to practicing in rural communities, including confidentiality concerns relevant to treating substance abuse.
+Presents the findings from a qualitative study of rural healthcare providers discuss challenges and lessons learned relating to practicing in rural communities, including confidentiality concerns relevant to treating substance use disorders.

 Author(s): Chipp, C., Dewane, S., Brems, C., et al.